 Key Components of a Proforma Invoice

 A proforma invoice is an important document in commercial operations, particularly those involving international trade.
-It gives a clear description of costs and terms prior to the shipment or delivery of products.
+It gives a clear description of costs and terms before the shipment or delivery of products.
 A proforma invoice has several critical components that outline the transaction and guarantee that both the buyer and seller are on the same page.
 The key elements are:

 1. Seller and Buyer Information